The ROI of Agentic Commerce: Metrics That Matter

 Here's a detail that separates Agentic Commerce from traditional chatbots: the AI gets smarter with more conversations.

-After six months, your Agentic Client Advisor understands your product catalog better than your support team.
+After six months, your AI-powered shopping assistant understands your product catalog better than your support team.
 It answers with more confidence.
 Deflection rates increase.
 AOV lift increases.

 This compounding means Year 2 ROI is significantly higher than Year 1.